smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 **Fig. 1: VirtualDisplay's surface produces unstable frame rate**

 For instance,
-- if an app's content in `VirtualDisplay` is updated quite often, the `MediaEncoder` associated with `VirtualDisplay's` surface produces 60 frames per second.
+- if an app's content in `VirtualDisplay` is updated quite often, the `MediaEncoder` associated with `VirtualDisplay`'s surface produces 60 frames per second.
 - if an app's content in `VirtualDisplay` is not updated very frequently, its surface produces rather few frames (e.g. 20 frames) per second.

 Most HUs would be designed for consistent video frame rate, so it may cause some negative effect if video frame rate goes up and down.

-This proposal addresses this Android specific issue as it tightly related with how Android `VirtualDisplay` works.
+This proposal addresses this Android specific issue as it's closely related to how Android `VirtualDisplay` works.

 ## Proposed solution

-Because the issue comes from the fact where `VirtualDisplay's` surface emits output buffer in variable rate, the idea is:
+Because the issue comes from the fact where `VirtualDisplay`'s surface emits output buffer in a variable rate, the idea is:

 - Give the intermediate surface to `VirtualDisplay`.
-- When `VirtualDisplay` sends frames, the intermediate surface can determine whether or not to forward them into `MediaCodec's` input surface.
+- When `VirtualDisplay` sends frames, the intermediate surface can determine whether or not to forward them into `MediaCodec`'s input surface.

 The approach is introduced at http://stackoverflow.com/questions/31527134/controlling-frame-rate-of-virtualdisplay, i.e.

 - Create a `SurfaceTexture`, construct a Surface from it, and give it to `VirtualDisplay`.
-- When `SurfaceTexture` fires `onFrameAvailable` callback, we can buffer the frame, and render the texture onto `MediaCodec's` input surface by using GLES.
+- When `SurfaceTexture` fires `onFrameAvailable` callback, we can buffer the frame, and render the texture onto `MediaCodec`'s input surface by using GLES.

 The idea is illustrated as follows: